A Class of $(n, k, r, t)_i$ LRCs Via Parity Check Matrix: Parity check matrix viewpoint of LRCs

-Now for the second part, as the availability of the code is $t$, thus there is an information bit which has exactly $t$ repair sets and hence there is a column of $P_1$ whose weight is exactly $t$.
+\begin{proof} Let $\C$ be an $(n, k, r, t)_i$ LRC with parity check matrix $H\equiv\left[\dfrac{P_1}{P_2}\vline I_{n-k} \right]$.
+Now, as the availability of the code is $t$, thus there is an information bit which has exactly $t$ repair sets and hence there is a column of $P_1$ whose weight is exactly $t$.
 Let it be the $j$th column.
 Therefore, in $P_1$, the $j$th column has exactly $l-t$ zeros.
 Accordingly the $j$th column has at most $n-k-l+t$ nonzeros in $\dfrac{P_1}{P_2}$.
-Henceforth, due to $I_{n-k}$, there always exist $n-k-l+t+1$ linearly dependent columns in $H$.
-Consequently, The second inequality holds due to Corollary \ref{Corollary:1}.
-This completes the proof. \end{proof}
+Thus, due to $I_{n-k}$, to achieve a linearly dependent set of columns, we have to add at most $n-k-l+t$ columns with the $j$th column.
+Hence, the minimum distance of $\C$ cannot exceed $n-k-l+t +1$.
+Consequently, The second inequality holds due to Corollary \ref{Corollary 2}.
+This completes the proof. \end{proof} The next inequality describes a lower bound on the length of an $(n, k, r, t)_i$ LRC.